-Are you pregnant and experiencing unexplained dizziness, and wondering what it might mean for you or your baby?
+Are you pregnant and experiencing dizziness?
+Are you wondering what it might mean for you or your baby?

-There are several symptoms you expect to experience when you’re pregnant, but dizziness isn’t one that’s frequently discussed — even though it’s an experience that’s common to many expectant mothers.
+There are several symptoms you expect to experience when you’re pregnant, but dizziness isn’t one we frequently discuss — even though it’s common for many expectant mothers.